docker/docs/engine/userguide/storagedriver/device-mapper-driver.md

   and push existing images to Docker Hub or a private repository, so that you don't need to recreate them later.

-#### Allow Docker to configure loop-lvm mode
+#### Allow Docker to configure direct-lvm mode

 In Docker 17.06 and higher, Docker can manage the block device for you, simplifying configuration of `direct-lvm` mode. **This is appropriate for fresh Docker set-ups only.** You can only use a single block device.
-If you need to use multiple block devices, [configure loop-lvm mode manually](#configure-loop-lvm-mode-manually) instead.
+If you need to use multiple block devices, [configure direct-lvm mode manually](#configure-direct-lvm-mode-manually) instead.
 The following new configuration options have been added:

 | Option                          | Description                                                                                                                                                                        | Required? | Default | Example                            |